darrenks/atlas/docs/types.md

 This invariants are chosen because changing list rank could increase the resulting vector rank (e.g. scalar ops that auto vectorize) or decrease vector rank (e.g. the equality test mentioned above).

-There is also a flaw in the current inference algorithm in that it simultaneously finds the list and vector ranks, whereas it should find the list rank and then the vector rank, since the vector rank could temporarily be higher than the lowest possible while finding the minimum list ranks.
+There is a flaw in the current inference algorithm in that it simultaneously finds the list and vector ranks, whereas it should find the list rank and then the vector rank, since the vector rank could temporarily be higher than the lowest possible while finding the minimum list ranks.
 In practice this flaw is very rarely encountered and could be worked around, although it would be very annoying.
 TODO fix it.

 One could easily violate these invariants when designing op behavior and auto vectorization rules.
 For example suppose you created an op that removed all vectorization (2d vector would return a 2d list for example).
 This would violate a rule because changing vector rank would change the resulting list rank.
 The current `unvec` op always removes exactly 1 layer.